First App in the World: The IBM Simon

 What were the First Apps?

 While these apps can look very basic today, they were revolutionary at that time.
 Any other mobile devices before Simon did not have all these features in one place.
-These first apps were not later downloaded or installed - they were already made in the device when it was sold.
+These first apps were not later downloaded or installed - they were already installed in the device when it was sold.

 Address book